 Category Archives: Local News

-Gasoline prices around Arizona are virtually the same at the pump this week.
-Officials with AAA Arizona said Thursday that the average statewide price for unleaded regular gasoline is $3.24 a gallon.
-That is down by less than a penny from last week.
-This week's national average is at $3.27 per gallon, also less than a penny lower than last week.
+Gasoline prices around Arizona are higher at the pump this week.
+Officials with Triple-A Arizona said Thursday (20) that the average statewide price for unleaded regular gasoline is three-27 a gallon.
+That is up by more than three-cents from last week.
+This week's national average is at three-38 per gallon, an increase of nearly six-cents from last week.
 Tucson has ...
 Read More »